IUL & Annuity Products

-TERM LIFE insurance can be used to protect your family for specific reasons during limited time periods (i.e. 5yrs, 10yrs, 15yrs, 20yrs, 25yrs, 30yrs); a Term Life policy is usually renewable up to age 65 or 70 and it will end at some point if it's not converted into a permanent life policy.
+TERM LIFE insurance can be used to protect your family for specific reasons during limited time periods (i.e. 5yrs, 10yrs, 15yrs, 20yrs, 25yrs, 30yrs); a Term Life policy is usually renewable up to age 65 or 70 and it'll end at some point if not converted into a permanent life policy.
 Term Life offers one benefit -the death benefit.
 If death happens during the period of a Term Life policy "in force", it protects your home, salary, debt, or it leaves money with your loved ones.
-Term Life (unless "Level Term") premiums can either rise with time or coverage reduced (or cancelled) at certain ages and/or with health problems.
+Term Life unless "Level Term", premiums can either rise with time or coverage reduced (or cancelled) at certain ages and/or with health problems.
 A Term Life policy cannot accumulate cash value where the Whole Life, UL, and "IUL" all have the ability to accumulate cash value...because of this, a Term Life policy has the lowest monthly premium while offering the highest face amounts.
 Uses of Term Life include Income Replacement, Mortgage Protection, Personal Debt, and Inheritance.
 See Term Life Rates.

 The WHOLE LIFE policy is a "guaranteed for life" policy.
 Once your Whole Life policy begins, your coverage cannot be reduced (or cancelled) and the premium remains the same throughout the life of the policy until death (typically until the age of i.e. 100 or 121 for most policies).
 Uses of Whole Life include Final Expenses and Inheritance.
 See Whole Life Rates.

 The "IUL" or "EIUL" (Equity Index Universal Life) is a permanent Life Insurance product with investment qualities that offers an alternative to fixed and low-yielding savings vehicles like a CD or Bank; a CD today only offers about .25% interest and a savings account at a Bank only offers about 1% interest.
 "IUL" is short for "EIUL". more about "IUL"

 The UNIVERSAL LIFE "UL" (this is NOT the "IUL") policy is not a guaranteed for life

 policy unless it has a no lapse rider